 Well, one thing became another and soon we were off on a grand adventure of giving the porch a mini makeover.

 In my Behind The Scenes Design Group, we start each month off with decluttering challenges, and this once again proves to me why that is so effective!

 Being able to make decisions and keep just the items that we love (and that spark joy) makes our entire space more functional and easier to want to invest our time and effort into!

-Here’s the link to join the wait list if you’d like to join our group once we open for registration again in September.
+Here’s the link to join the wait list if you’d like to join our group once we open for registration again!

 As I was making our porch over, I came up with this list of 6 steps for a quick and inexpensive porch refresh!